Cavite State University - CCAT Campus: As CCAT

 The Cavite College of Arts and Trades (CCAT) was established by Republic Act No. 5966 authored by Cong.
 Justiniano S. Montano was approved on June 21, 1969, as a National College of Arts and Trades primarily to provide higher technological, professional, occupational, and vocational education.
 The college was inaugurated on August 8, 1970, and regular classes for the Two-Year Trade Technical Curriculum started on August 12, 1970, with 27 students.
-Benjamin C. Lorenz Ana acted as the Officer-in-Charge for four years.

 It served as Training Center for National Manpower Training Program in February, 1971 to July, 1972.
 A special One-Year Course was also offered in the same year.
 As per Department Order No. 20 s.
 1973, the Secondary Trade Curriculum was also offered in the same year the Two-Year Trade Technician Education was implemented.

-Leoncio Y. Manarang became the First Superintendent until 1976.

 After five years of existence, the school was classified as Teacher Education Institution in Industrial Education.
-Courses offered were Bachelor of Science in Industrial Education and Bachelor of Science in Industrial Technology.
-The two-year Trade Technical Education was also offered.
 Arturo P. Casuga served CCAT as Superintendent.
-It also opened evening classes on Short-term Vocational Courses.

 In 1976, the ROTC unit was established in CCAT to enroll the college students for military training and tactics, a requisite for graduation as well as requirement for all Filipinos to undergo military training.

 In 1982, CCAT became a beneficiary of the Technical and Vocational Education Project (TVEP) which was aided by the Asian Development Bank (ADB).
 Seven years later, the college was selected as a recipient of the Philippine-Australian Technical and Vocational Education Project (PATVEP).
 In 1983, CCAT was selected as TVEP Research and Information Center for Region IV.